10 Digital Marketing Trends for 2021

-Therefore, it is essential that you study your target audience well and decide if Facebook has to remain your main social network.
-Maybe you have to start your adventure into TikTok?
+Therefore, it is essential that you study your target audience well and decide if Facebook should still be your main social network.
+Maybe you need to venture onto TikTok?

 Instagram – The Fastest Growing Network for Young People

-Especially with quarantine shaking the country over the past few months, membership has been on the rise.
+Especially with quarantine changing things up over the past few months, the amount of people and time spent on the app has been on the rise.

 Chatbots Will Eventually Run Customer Service

-Most of us don’t enjoy conversing with a robot when we want information from a business.
-But due to AI, which is advancing by leaps and bounds, companies and businesses have seen their chatbots improve little by little until they reach an almost humanlike perception.
-You might have even communicated with one without knowing!
+Most of us don’t enjoy conversing with a robot when we want information from a business, but due to AI, companies and businesses have seen their chatbots improve little by little until they reach an almost humanlike perception.
+You might have even communicated with one without knowing so!

 80% of businesses declare that they would like to start using a chatbot in 2021 after considering the benefits: 24h service, instant responses, no vacation time needed, etc.